 Only IPv4 network is supported.

 We don’t provide complete format and compatibility checks for these settings.
 Please pay attention to your inputs while configurating these settings carefully.
-For instance, wrong format of the IP address will result in invalid IP network after importing the ova which makes the web service unavailable after ova deployment.
+For instance, wrong format of the IP address will result in invalid IP network after importing the OVA which makes the web service unavailable after OVA deployment.

-After the ova is imported, power it on.
+After the OVA is imported, power it on.
 The above customized network settings will be applied automatically in minutes.
 The web service will be auto-started as well.

-After web ova installation:
+After the Installation

-Open the https://<webova_servername>:8090 , replace with your configured hostname of the web ova server.
+Open the https://<webova_servername>:8090 , with your configured hostname of the web OVA server.